Aurora-Modders/AuroraLoader/README.md

 # Requirements

 None, not even Aurora.
-You may need to update your installed version of .NET Core.
+If you get error messages related to missing a .NET Core runtime, try [downloading and installing this](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.3-windows-x86-installer).
+If that doesn't solve the problem for you, try using the self-contained version of the release.

 # Usage